QuickJot

 CONTEXT

 Mental health is becoming a more prevalent topic in our society, leading to the search for ways to cope with conflicts in our daily lives.
-One of the most common ways to cope is journaling, allowing people to organize their thoughts and make better sense of the events in their lives.
-However, with young adults having very hectic schedules–often balancing school, work, family, friends, and hobbies–it is difficult to find the time to sit down and write down all of their thoughts.
+One of the most common ways to cope is journaling; allowing people to organize their thoughts and make better sense of the events in their lives.
+However, with young adults having very hectic schedules—often balancing school, work, family, friends, and hobbies—it is difficult to find the time to journal, leading to many not reaping the benefits of this way of coping.

 How might we efficiently showcase the mental health benefits of journaling and the positive effects of habit-building to young adults?